AmericanaFest

 Who attends these practical sessions?
 Artists, managers, labels, radio stations, publishers, agents, promoters, retailers, legal and business affairs executives, merchandisers, new media professionals, and fans who want a perspective inside the industry.
 These educational sessions take the form of panel discussions, seminars, and special daytime performances.

-To attend, purchase a Silver Pass, priced at $449 plus tax for purchase in advance and $549 plus tax for walk-ups.
+To access all events, purchase a Silver Wristband, priced at $505 (June 1-Seot.
+19) for non-AMA members.
 In addition to educational events, this gives you admission to all evening programs provided the venue has not already reached capacity.

 Home base this year is Embassy Suites, 708 Demonbreun Street, across the street from Music City Center, our convention center.
 You’ll find lots of other lodging options nearby but be prepared: staying downtown is expensive.